Skip to main content

 Server Environment

-• Operating System: Linux (Ubuntu 20.04 or higher, Ubuntu 24.04 recommended).
+• Operating system: Linux (Ubuntu 20.04 or higher, Ubuntu 24.04 recommended).

 • Web server: Apache 2.4 or Nginx 1.18+.

-• Databases: MySQL 5.7+, MariaDB 10.4+, or PostgreSQL 9.6+ (for Magento Commerce).
+• Database: MySQL 5.7+, MariaDB 10.4+, or PostgreSQL 9.6+ (for Magento Commerce).

 Software